 Narrow your focus to generate ideas for improvement to something specific (like generating inventory reports) and then brainstorm implementation actions to address the sources of waste.
 Organize and prioritize the implementation ideas and then create an action plan.
 Make sure you have adequate sponsorship and management support for the changes needed–and get to work.
 Here is an important critical note.
 Be sure you continue measuring the frequency and impact of your crazy waste issues after you begin implementing improvements.
 This is the best way to validate that your team picked the right action items and provides the basis to measure your return-on-investment for the energy expended to make improvements.

-At this point, you can take it from there, but my experience of having done this hundreds of times in various forums is this.
+At this point, you can take it from there, but my experience of having done this hundred of times in various forums is this.
 The team will be very interested in fixing the root causes because they will clearly see the answer to their WIIFM (what’s in it for me?) question.
 Not only will customers benefit and the organization will cut costs, they can easily see personal benefits as well.
 This helps in the process of brainstorming improvement ideas and taking accountability to work on implementing them.
 They may even now be highly interested in learning more about those Lean Six Sigma tools they have been resisting for some time…

 If you are interested in learning more about eliminating CRAZY WASTE, please contact me for more resources.